protomaps/docs/deploy/server.md

   Examples:
   * `s3://my_bucket?region=auto&endpoint=https://1234.r2.cloudflarestorage.com`
 * `cache_size`: Cache size in MB for intermediate PMTiles headers and directories.
 Tile data and JSON metadata are not cached.
-* `public_hostname`: The hostname and path that appears in [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0).
+* `public_url`: The base URL and path that appears in [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0).
 Required only if you need TileJSON responses.
-Must be the public hostname as it should appear to the browser, after traversing any proxies or CDNs.
+Must be the public URL as it should appear to the browser, after traversing any proxies or CDNs.

 For a production-ready deployment, refer to the Caddy docs on [configuring SSL](https://caddyserver.com/docs/automatic-https#hostname-requirements) and [CORS headers](https://caddyserver.com/docs/caddyfile/directives/header).